Poster in Bucharest from LGBT rights group Accept | Sian Norris

 Equal marriage is not currently legal in Romania; homosexuality was only decriminalised in 2001.
-If the Coalition had succeeded in amending the constitution’s gender-neutral wording, any campaign to change this would have become much harder.
+If the Coalition had succeeded in amending the constitution’s gender-neutral wording, any campaign to legalise equal marriage would have become much harder.

-A statement published by MozaiQ claimed the result shows “that Romanians have rejected hatred and division in society and have not identified with a political act aimed at stigmatising and discriminating against the LGBT community.”
+A statement published by MozaiQ claimed that the result shows “that Romanians have rejected hatred and division in society and have not identified with a political act aimed at stigmatising and discriminating against the LGBT community”.

 The result was hard-won.
 Ahead of the vote, activists reported an increase in homophobic and transphobic hate speech.